Lynnesbian/super-amy/README.md

 Don't forget the `--recursive`!
 Otherwise, the game will fail to run.

 ## Necessary software
 To run this game, you'll need [LÖVE](https://love2d.org/) version 11.1.
 Versions below 11 won't work, and later versions might introduce breaking changes.
+11.0 *should* be fine, but I haven't tested it.

 To edit the provided files, you'll need the following:
  - [GIMP](https://www.gimp.org/) v2.10 or later for the .xcf files in `res/img`